demipixel/dutie/README.md

 # Example Task
-There is an example.js provided in addition to the following.
+There is an example task.js provided in addition to the following:

 Let's say you have a Minecraft bot that needs to mine ore and then go home but then runs into a zombie!
 ```js